-School board policies and administrative procedures governing employee records are subject to certain requirements under the Personnel Records Review Act1 ("PRRA") as enacted in 1984, amended in 1988 and again in 2010.
+School board policies and administrative procedures governing employee records are subject to certain requirements under the Personnel Records Review Act1 ("PRRA") as amended.
 An understanding of the fundamental requirements of the PRRA, and related legislation affecting personnel records, such as the Illinois Freedom of Information Act ("FOIA"), will allow school districts to act consistently with Illinois law in this area.